buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 Take any interface, however, and you’ll see that **even the most complicated of interfaces is built up of simpler elements and components**.
 By starting with these elements and components you can quickly develop an understanding of how UIs are constructed.

 Working with my students at Belfast School of Art, I encourage them to **take existing interfaces and break them down into their constituent parts**.
-By using a [‘Master-Apprentice‘](https://github.com/buildingbeautifuluis/bbuis/blob/master/10-Appendix-1-Master-Apprentice-Exercises.md) approach – analysing others’ interfaces and rebuilding them – **you not only learn about how interfaces are constructed, but you also begin to understand the principles that lie behind good interfaces**.
+By using a [‘Master-Apprentice‘](https://github.com/buildingbeautifuluis/bbuis/blob/master/10-Appendix-1-Master-Apprentice-Exercises.md) approach – analysing others’ interfaces and rebuilding them – **you not only learn about how interfaces are constructed, but you also begin to understand the principles that lie behind good interface design**.

 ### The Master-Apprentice Model